 - Do the suppliers or providers implement sustainable practices?

 By choosing sustainable office supplies and buying from companies that invest in recyclable or made-from-recycled materials, you can reduce your impact and remind your staff, customers and visitors that you run an environmentally friendly business.

 At Kyocera, we like to lead by example when it comes to sustainable packaging.
 For our efforts to minimise the impact of our packaging on the environment, we even received the 2020 Australian Packaging Covenant Organisation’s (APCO) electronics industry sector award.

 6. Turn the office green

-It might also be worth looking at sustainable office designs when redesigning or refurbishing your existing workplace, or when moving to new premises or when shifting to a hybrid work environment.
+It might also be worth looking at sustainable office designs when redesigning or refurbishing your existing workplace, when moving to new premises or when shifting to a hybrid work environment.

 7. Encourage recycling